JacobMcAuley/foundry-patrol/README.md

 # Foundry Token Patrol
 This module allows GMs (and optionally players) to set patrol points for their tokens, making the tokens move between the set points without input.

 ### Reasoning

 Using this mod, you will be able to set up "Patrol Routes" which tokens will move to based on a timing of your choice.
 This can give certain scenes a more life like appearance!
 Make your markets full of life and give your castles that patrolling retinue they've always needed!

 ### FVTT Version
-- Tested on FVTT v0.3.7
+- Tested on FVTT v0.3.8
+- No known module incompatibilities.

 ### IMPORTANT / BUGS

 Bugs are inevitable, despite my best efforts to remove all that I could find.
 If you happen to locate any or if something doesn't appear to work as inteded, please don't hesitate to contact me on Discord at (JacobMcAuley#3461).
 I will correct the issue and push it out as soon as possible.

 That being said here are all the known issues at the moment:
 1. Group selecting tokens for deletion while patrolling is active *sometimes* results in an error message occuring.
 Hit F5 to refresh to fix.
+2. Games with two or more GM or assistant permissions will find unexpected behavior.
+3. Creating nodes with a great distance and setting the delay between movements will result in the token never reaching any destination.

+### It's a feature not a bug!
+1. Tokens moving through linear mode on a diagonal may take an unexpect route to reach the point.
+This is how the function currently works.
+Future updates will adjust this.

 ### Installation Instructions